learn-co-curriculum/responsive-layout/README.md

 In the opposite direction, a design concept that is becoming more and more prevalent is making a website for the smaller screen _first_, then adding in media queries to handle larger and larger screen sizes.
-The previous example, reversed, would look like the following on when following the _mobile up_ design pattern.
+The previous example, reversed, would look like the following when using the _mobile up_ design pattern.

 ```css